-The Galaxy Z Fold 3 is already the best foldable around thanks to its dual displays, S Pen compatibility and special software optimizations.
-However, it's far from a perfect device due to its high price, chunky design and weak battery.
-While it's hard to see the upgrades at first glance, Samsung has made some handy changes to the Galaxy Z Fold 4 like a more powerful and efficient chipset, a wider shape and better cameras that help round out the device into something much easier to use, and closer to non-folding phones in terms of abilities.
+While it's hard to see the upgrades at first glance, Samsung has made some handy changes to the Galaxy Z Fold 4 over the Galaxy Z Fold 3, like a more powerful and efficient chipset, a wider shape and better cameras that help round out the device into something much easier to use, and closer to non-folding phones in terms of abilities.

 Galaxy Z Fold 4 vs Galaxy Z Fold 3: Specs